home-assistant/home-assistant.io/source/_components/kira.markdown

 - **type** (*Optional*): The type of this code.
 If this field is omitted, the type will be autodetected if possible.
 - **repeat** (*Optional*): The number of times to repeat this code (on transmit).
 Default is 1.

-Some manufacturers (e.g. Samsung) require an IR code to be sent a number of times in a row in rapid succession (usually 3).
+Some manufacturers (e.g., Samsung) require an IR code to be sent a number of times in a row in rapid succession (usually 3).
 This doesn't apply to the vast majority of devices, but it can be helpful if needed.

 ### {% linkable_title Code Types %}